patrickkunka/datepicker/README.md

 ## Installation

 Firstly, install the package from github using your package manager of choice.
+(NB: I'll add this to NPM once I think of a better name and add some tests)

 `npm install https://github.com/patrickkunka/datepicker.git --save-dev`